General Prologue to The Canterbury Tales

-cheat farmers and tampering with scales to take inordinate profits from hungry people who depended on the Miller to provide them with the most basic item in their diet: the flour ground from grain.
+cheat farmers and tampering with scales to take inordinate profits from hungry people who depended on them to provide the most basic item in their diet: the flour ground from grain.
 Particularly during times of famine (frequent during the Middle Ages), the Miller was hated and feared